-Admission RequirementsThe student must have a baccalaureate degree from a regionally accredited college or university or equivalent, and have earned an overall GPA of 2.5, or 3.0 in the last 30 semester/45 quarter credits.
+Admission RequirementsProspective students must have a baccalaureate degree from a regionally-accredited college, university, or equivalent, and have earned a cumulative GPA of 2.5, or 3.0 in the last 30 semester or 45 quarter credits.

-Students should also have some experience in ministry, either professionally or as a volunteer, and be prepared to apply their coursework to present ministry.
-A minimum of two years of experience is optimal.
+Ideally, prospective students should have some experience in ministry, either professionally or as volunteers.
+All students must be prepared to apply their coursework to their present ministry context and be accountable to ecclesiastical supervision.

 NNU ensures the integrity of its online programs by authenticating all graduate students through a process that includes the following:

 - References are required from an academic official or former professor and a verified ecclesiastical supervisor.

 - A high quality digital copy of the prospect's government-issued photo identification.

 - A criminal and sex offender background check is required during every student's orientation course.

 - To ensure ongoing academic integrity and the development of an online digital repository of student writing, assignments are submitted to the university's TurnItIn system and stored in the learning management system if a review of student writing is ever deemed necessary.